 Can I bring my child to the conference?

-Further information about IATEFL's policy on children and young people can be found in point 7 of the Terms and Conditions.
+Further information about IATEFL's policy on children and young people can be found in the Terms and Conditions.

 What childcare options are available to me whilst I am attending the conference?

 Why do you hold the IATEFL Annual Conference in the UK?

 Since IATEFL started in 1967 there have been a few IATEFL Annual Conferences held in European countries but, due to popular demand, normally this event is held in the UK.
-We have found that the majority of delegates attending from overseas enjoy coming to the UK to experience the UK culture and to practice their English and in many cases have found it easier to secure a visa for the UK over other countries.
+We have found that the majority of delegates attending from overseas enjoy coming to the UK to experience UK culture and to practice their English, and in many cases, have found it easier to secure a visa for the UK over other countries.

 We do hold other events throughout the year around the world, and these are generally led by our Special Interest Groups (SIGs).
 Sometimes these are stand-alone events but they are often in conjunction with local Teacher Associations or organisations such as the British Council.
 These can be found on our Events page.